-Disha is a sophomore and this is her first year on Globe.
+Disha is a junior and this is her second year on Globe.
 Disha joined Globe because she loves writing and wanted to get involved in a new experience.
-She is looking forward to...
+She is looking forward to trying...

 A powerful film about a Holocaust survivor, directed by former Clayton student, screens at CHS

 November 12, 2018